Adversarial Federated Consensus Learning for Surface Defect Classification Under Data Heterogeneity in IIoT

-In scenarios where local data distributions vary significantly, models may focus on learning specific characteristics of local data, risking the loss of global knowledge acquired from the global model.
+In scenarios where data distributions vary significantly, models may focus on learning specific characteristics of local data, risking the loss of global knowledge acquired from the global model.
 To ensure the persistent retention of global knowledge during local training, we develop the first stage of local training (step 2) with ongoing evaluation of global knowledge acquisition and immediate feedback based on adversarial training.
-Specifically, beyond the classification task, a local discriminator is trained to differentiate between the features extracted by global and local encoders from the identical samples.
-Concurrently, the local encoder endeavors to confound the discriminator, creating an adversarial game process with the discriminator's training.
+Specifically, beyond the classification task, a local discriminator is trained to discriminate between the features extracted by global and local encoders from identical samples.
+Concurrently, the local encoder endeavors to confuse the discriminator, creating an adversarial game process between the training of the discriminator and the encoder.

 The dynamic consensus construction strategy involves the computation of two types of loss: classification loss and discrimination loss.
 As shown in Fig. 3, at the $t$-th communication round, client $k$ receives global encoder $E_G^t$ from the server.
 For a singular sample $x$, its global feature $E_G^t(x)$ and local feature $E_k^t(x)$ are obtained by inputting $x$ into the global encoder $E_G^t$ and local encoder $E_k^t$, respectively.